cwshu/NCTU_OS_2015_HW3/spec.rst

 Also, you can trace Linux kernel to understand these structures and functions more.
 LXR [8]_ is our good friend to trace linux kernel.
 See Appendix A. for example.

 Section 4.
-[Assignment] Adding a address translation system call and observe memory CoW technique
+[Assignment] Adding an address translation system call and observing copy-on-write and page sharing
 -------------------------------------------------------------------------------------------------

-Part A. add a address translation system call and confirm it by basic fork-CoW example.
+Part A. add an address translation system call and confirm it with child process forking and memory copy-on-write.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-NOTE: For all example code, please modify system call number(Macro ``SYSCALL_NUM_LOOKUP_PADDR``) to match the number you add to kernel system call table.
+NOTE: For all example code, please modify system call number(Macro ``SYSCALL_NUM_LOOKUP_PADDR``) to match the actual system  call number you used for the custom system call in the system call table.

 You’ve learned in the class that the fork system call can be used to create a child process.
 In essence, the fork system call creates a separate address space for the child process.